THE INVISIBLE LOAD INVENTORY

 Who maintains the family’s relationships with extended family, friends, neighbors, and community.
 Knowing who needs a call, what events are coming, and what others need from your family.

-The Emotional Regulator
+The Emotional Intelligence Officer

 Who manages the emotional climate of the home.
 Reading the room, absorbing tension, diffusing conflict, and making sure everyone feels okay, often at the expense of their own regulation.